Henry S. Levy and Sons, popularly known as Levy's, was a bakery based in Brooklyn, New York, most famous for its rye bread. Levy's was founded in

 1888 by Henry S. Levy, elderly Russian Jewish immigrant.
 The Bakery began at the intersection of Moore Street and Graham Avenue in Brooklyn, NY.
 In time it relocated to Park Avenue, and later to 115 Thames Street, where it stayed for nearly sixty years.
 Levy's was known for its "cheese bread," but the bakery's real hallmark was its authentic seeded rye: thick crust and heavy texture.

-This image by an anonymous artist lets the viewer know that Levy's Bread offer both Rye Bread and Cinammon Raisin .
-It is a whimsical image with a clear message.
+This image by an anonymous artist lets the viewer know that Levy's Bread offers fine Rye Bread along with other baked goods.

 This is an Original Vintage Poster; it is not a reproduction.
 This poster is conservation mounted, linen backed, and in very good condition.
 There are some printer's imperfections that do not affect the overall appeal of the poster.
 We guarantee the authenticity of all of our posters.